VirtoCommerce/vc-module-webhooks/docs/index.md

 1. Sending Webhook notifications in the background via a POST request with JSON serialized event data to the specified URL;
 1. Managing the list of webhooks
 ![WebhookList](media/webhook-list.png)
-1. Viewing or updating Webhook details
+1. Viewing or updating Webhook details;
 ![WebhookDetails](media/webhook-details.png)
 1. Using `DomainEvent` descendant to trigger webhook notification;
 1. Sending retry policy with configurable exponential intervals